dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/transformed-grayscale-image-unit.md

 # TransformedGrayscaleImageUnit

-The `TransformedGrayscaleImageUnit` class represents a unit that contains a transformed grayscale image.
+The `TransformedGrayscaleImageUnit` class extends the `IntermediateResultUnit` class and represents a transformed grayscale image unit.

 ## Definition